Easy Breakfast Burrito Bowl

 - Egg styles: Scrambled is classic, but fried or poached eggs work too if you like runny yolks.

-How to Make This Mexican Breakfast Bowl
+How to Make a Breakfast Burrito Bowl

 For the full ingredients list and instructions, click here.- Roast the potatoes: Preheat the oven to 425°F (220°C).
 Toss the diced potatoes with olive oil, garlic powder, paprika, salt, and pepper.
 Spread on a baking sheet and roast for 20–25 minutes, flipping halfway through, until golden and crisp.